-- 2.6.1.1 The USCCB Office staff sends diocesan or national organization directors a reminder to complete the online annual report form in the fall of each year with a due date by which the report is to be received in the USCCB Office. - 2.6.1.2 Annual reports describe the progress made in achieving the recommendations from the initial review and additional recommendations made from subsequent reviews of annual reports during the years between periodic reviews. - 2.6.1.3 When a diocese or organization is granted full approval for seven years, annual reports completed on the fourth year (midway) of approval will be a more detailed report describing the continued development of the certification standards and procedures, changes since approval, and also the progress made in achieving the recommendations.
+- 2.6.1.1 The USCCB Office staff sends diocesan or national organization directors a reminder to complete the online annual report form in the fall of each year with a due date by which the report is to be uploaded to the membership website or received by the USCCB Office.
+If uploaded, notify the USCCB office to ensure receipt. - 2.6.1.2 Annual reports describe the progress made in achieving the recommendations from the initial review and additional recommendations made from subsequent reviews of annual reports during the years between periodic reviews. - 2.6.1.3 When a diocese or organization is granted full approval for seven years, annual reports completed on the fourth year (midway) of approval will be a more detailed report describing the continued development of the certification standards and procedures, changes since approval, and also the progress made in achieving the recommendations.
 This fourth year report will be the only detailed report; all other years the director will complete the annual report focusing on recommendations.